4. What type of honeymoon is best? What type should I have?

 That is up to you to decide – most couples choose a honeymoon type that matches their personality and offers them the kind of activities they consider as fun.
 While you’re planning the wedding, find time to discuss the type of honeymoon you want – do you dream of a sunny beach vacation in the Caribbean, or a sight-seeing to a historical place that is full of culture, or to a mountain and desert place?
 Also find out what your significant other wants in a honeymoon, and keep your wants as a checklist when choosing your honeymoon destination – if a certain honeymoon country/ hotel/ destination would not give you what you want, check out another – keep looking and you will certainly find the one that does.

 We recommend that couples first look inwards at their personality and what they plan to do during their honeymoon trip – if you’re a quiet couple and want a really private/ intimate/ romantic honeymoon, an example of a good-fit-honeymoon for you would be a private beach on a secluded island; BUT this type would be totally boring for you if you’re an extrovert, adventurous couple.

-Me and my husband/wife want very different type of honeymoon, what should I do?
-I want a beach honeymoon in Maldives (to swim daily and lie in the sun) and he wants a safari style honeymoon to see wild animals
+5. I and my husband/wife want a very different type of honeymoon, what should I do?
+I want a beach honeymoon in the Maldives (to swim daily and lie in the sun) and he wants a safari-style honeymoon to see wild animals

 We recommend compromise – after all, that’s what makes a happily-ever-after marriage.
 We suggest that you both mix up your wants, split your time between both types of honeymoon – that way each person gets what s/he wants.
 There’s no rule that says you have to visit only one place during your honeymoon.
 These days, we’re seeing lots of couples going for double destinations with contrasting/ different experiences – and they usually come back with more exciting honeymoon stories.